Skip to content

 The Hungry Ghost Festival, China

 The Hungry Ghost Festival is celebrated during the month-long Ghost Month.
 It is one of several traditional festivals in China to worship ancestors.
-It is believed that on this night many lost and hungry ghosts come to visit the living.
+It is believed that on this night, many lost and hungry ghosts come to visit the living.
+Families honor these spirits by offering food, burning incense and joss paper, and performing rituals…

 Mid-Autumn Festival, China